raganwald/raganwald.github.com/index.md

 - I shipped products and features that contributed to KL Group/Sitraka's and PagerDuty's successful exits.[^sitraka-quest][^PDNYSE]

 My experience is itemized in more detail on [LinkedIn]; my personal email is [raganwald@gmail.com]; and my résumé is available upon [request][raganwald@gmail.com].

-[^creative-works]: My books, essays, and conference talks are available on my [creative works page].
-[^sitraka-quest]: KL/Group/Sitraka was aquired by Quest Software in 2002.
-[^PDNYSE]: PagerDuty went public on the NYSE in 2019.

 ---